-Once we have the classification results, the above-mentioned evaluation metrics can be computed.
+Once we have the classification results, the abovementioned evaluation metrics can be computed.

 Accuracy

-Accuracy is probably the performance measure which is the easiest to understand and interpret.
-It is defined as the ratio of those samples which have been correctly classified in relation to the total number of samples:
+Accuracy is probably the performance measure that is the easiest to understand and interpret.
+It is defined as the ratio of those samples that have been correctly classified in relation to the total number of samples:

 Accuracy=TP+TNTP+TN+FP+FN